it-innovation/EXPERImonitor/doc/manual_source/mainContent/Getting_started_with_the_ECC.rst

 Deploy and run the ECC service by copying the two WAR files from the thirdPartyLibs folder and ``eccService/target/EccService-2.1.war`` to Tomcat's ``webapps`` directory (Tomcat should automatically unpack and deploy them for you immediately).

+Copy the owlim-lite-5.4.jar from thirdPartyLibs to the uppacked ECC service TODO where?
+Then restart the Tomcat service.

 You should see the ECC dashboard running on: http://localhost:8080/EccService-2.1

 Ubuntu Linux installation